jiatuoz2/ClinicalTrialRegistry/README.md

 - Self-reports (daily check-ins)
 - Consent status (mirroring on-chain state based on confirmed frontend interactions)
 - Access logs sent from the frontend, each tied to a transaction hash

-The backend includes Web3.py integration that can be used for **read-only verification** of on-chain consent flags and events.
-In the current prototype, this capability is optional and not part of the main REST API flow; the system operates correctly even if Web3.py is not actively used, since the frontend already validates transactions and sends the resulting hashes to the backend.

-Patients and the hospital can review complete access history at any time, combining on-chain proofs with off-chain structured logs.

 ---